Data Structures

 Matrices

 Matrices are a logical extension of vectors as they can be thought of as a series of vectors bound together to form a 2D structure made up of rows and columns.
-Matrices have the same limit as a vector and must contain data of the same type (numeric or character).
+Like atomic vectors, all elements within a single matrix must be of the same data type (e.g., all numeric or all character).
 They are also constructed similarly:

 m <- matrix(nrow = 2, ncol = 2)